-- The MMU recommends that the tariff rules for demand response clarify that a resource and its CSP, if any, must notify PJM of material changes affecting the capability of the resource to perform as registered and must terminate or modify registrations that are no longer capable of responding to PJM dispatch directives at defined levels because load has been reduced or eliminated, as in the case of bankrupt and/or out of service facilities.
+- The MMU recommends demand response event compliance be calculated on a five minute basis for all capacity performance resources and that the penalty structure reflect five minute compliance.
 (Priority: Medium.
+First reported 2013.
+Status: Partially adopted.) - The MMU recommends that load management testing be initiated by PJM with advance notice to CSPs identical to the actual lead time required in an emergency in order to accurately represent the conditions of an emergency event.
+(Priority: Low.
+First reported 2012.
+Status: Partially Adopted.) - The MMU recommends that shutdown cost be defined as the cost to curtail load for a given period that does not vary with the measured reduction or, for behind the meter generators, be the start cost defined in Manual 15 for generators.
+(Priority: Low.
+First reported 2012.
+Status: Not adopted.) - The MMU recommends that the Net Benefits Test be eliminated and that demand response resources be paid LMP less any generation component of the applicable retail rate.
+(Priority: Low.
 First reported 2015.
+Status: Not adopted.) - The MMU recommends that the tariff rules for demand response clarify that a resource and its CSP, if any, must notify PJM of material changes affecting the capability of the resource to perform as registered and must terminate or modify registrations that are no longer capable of responding to PJM dispatch directives at defined levels because load has been reduced or eliminated, as in the case of bankrupt and/or out of service facilities.
+(Priority: Medium.
+First reported 2015.
 Status: Not adopted.) - The MMU recommends that there be only one demand response product in the capacity market, with an obligation to respond when called for any hour of the delivery year.
 (Priority: High.
 First reported 2011.
 Status: Partially adopted.31) - The MMU recommends that the lead times for demand resources be shortened to 30 minutes with a one hour minimum dispatch for all resources.
 (Priority: Medium.
 First reported 2013.
-Status: Partially adopted.) - The MMU recommends setting the baseline for measuring capacity compliance under winter compliance at the customers' PLC, similar to GLD, to avoid double counting.
+Status: Partially adopted.)

+- The MMU recommends setting the baseline for measuring capacity compliance under winter compliance at the customers' PLC, similar to GLD, to avoid double counting.
 (Priority: High.
 First reported 2010.
 Status: Partially adopted.) - The MMU recommends the Relative Root Mean Squared Test be required for all demand resources with a CBL.
 (Priority: Low.
 First reported 2017.
 Status: Partially adopted.) - The MMU recommends that the limits imposed on the pre-emergency and emergency demand response share of the synchronized reserve market be eliminated.
 (Priority: Medium.
 First reported 2018.
 Status: Adopted 2022.) - The MMU recommends that 30 minute pre-emergency and emergency demand response be considered to be 30 minute reserves.
 (Priority: Medium.
 First reported 2018.
-Status: Not adopted.) - The MMU recommends that energy efficiency resources not be included in the capacity market and that PJM should ensure that the impact of EE measures on the load forecast is incorporated immediately rather than

-- with the existing lag.
+Status: Not adopted.) - The MMU recommends that energy efficiency resources (EE) not be included in the capacity market mechanism and that PJM should ensure that the impact of EE measures on the load forecast is incorporated immediately rather than with the existing lag.
 (Priority: Medium.
 First reported 2018.
-Status: Partially adopted.) - The MMU recommends that, if energy efficiency resources remain in the capacity market, PJM codify eligibility requirements to claim the capacity rights to energy efficiency installations in the tariff and that PJM institute a registration system to track claims to capacity rights to energy efficiency installations and document installation periods of energy efficiency installations.
+Status: Partially Adopted 2016.)32 - The MMU recommends that, if energy efficiency resources remain in the capacity market mechanism, PJM codify eligibility requirements to claim the capacity rights to energy efficiency installations in the tariff including a contract with the owner of every energy efficiency installation and that PJM institute a registration system to track claims to capacity rights to energy efficiency installations and document installation periods of energy efficiency installations.
 (Priority: Medium.
 First reported 2022.
 Status: Not adopted.) - The MMU recommends that demand reductions based entirely on behind the meter generation be capped at the lower of economic maximum or actual generation output.
 (Priority: High.
 First reported 2019.
-Status: Not adopted.) - The MMU recommends that all demand resources register as Pre-Emergency Load Response and that the Emergency Load Response Program be eliminated.
-(Priority: High.
-First reported 2020.
-Status: Not adopted.) - The MMU recommends that EDCs not be allowed to participate in markets as DER aggregators in addition to their EDC role.
-(Priority: High.
-First reported 2021.
-Status: Not adopted.) - The MMU recommends that PJM include a 5.0 MW maximum size cap on DER aggregations.
-(Priority: Medium.
-First reported 2021.
-Status: Not adopted.) - The MMU recommends that PJM use a nodal approach for DER participation in PJM markets.
-(Priority: Medium.
-First reported 2022.
-Status: Partially adopted.) - The MMU recommends that PJM revise the requirements for reporting expected real time energy load reductions by CSPs to PJM to improve the accuracy and usefulness to PJM's system operators.
-(Priority: Medium.
-New recommendation.
 Status: Not adopted.)